simplexspatial/simplexspatial/README.md

 Because the early state of the project, there are not deployables packages to download, but there is a Docker Repository with the latest SNAPSHOT at [Simplexspatial Docker Repository](https://hub.docker.com/repository/docker/simplexspatial/simplexspatial)

-You can use the docker-compose.yml in the folder [doc/demo/docker-compose](doc/demodocker-compose) that will start an environment with:
+You can use the docker-compose.yml in the folder [doc/demo/docker-compose](doc/demo/docker-compose) that will start an environment with:
 - Cassandra
 - Simplexspatial

-If you have Docker and Docker Compose installed in your system, the simplest way to run it is [checking out](Checkout the project) the project and executing `docker-compose up` from the folder [doc/demo/docker-compose](doc/demodocker-compose)
+If you have Docker and Docker Compose installed in your system, the simplest way to run it is [checking out](Checkout the project) the project and executing `docker-compose up` from the folder [doc/demo/docker-compose](doc/demo/docker-compose).

+There is a more detailed documentation at [the Demo with Docker Compose section](doc/demo/docker-compose/README.md).

 # Builing